Deciphera Pharmaceuticals (DCPH) Received its Third Buy in a Row

-After Nomura and Guggenheim gave Deciphera Pharmaceuticals (NASDAQ: DCPH) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Andrew Fein maintained a Buy rating on Deciphera Pharmaceuticals today and set a price target of $80.00.
+After Guggenheim and Nomura gave Deciphera Pharmaceuticals (NASDAQ: DCPH) a Buy rating last month, the company received another Buy, this time from JonesTrading.
+Analyst Soumit Roy reiterated a Buy rating on Deciphera Pharmaceuticals today.
 The company’s shares closed last Friday at $51.74.

-According to TipRanks.com, Fein is a 5-star analyst with an average return of 10.6% and a 47.6% success rate.
-Fein covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Constellation Pharmaceuticals, and Proteostasis Therapeutics.
+According to TipRanks.com, Roy is a 4-star analyst with an average return of 10.7% and a 42.2% success rate.
+Roy covers the Healthcare sector, focusing on stocks such as Adaptimmune Therapeutics, Monopar Therapeutics Inc, and Aeglea Biotherapeutics.

 See today’s analyst top recommended stocks >>